Can A Relationship Work After A Breakup? Find Out

 It is natural for emotion to elude the reasoning, especially after either party chooses to beg to be accepted and promises heaven and earth to effect changes.

-It is best advised not to let this stage passed without exploring the fundamental cause of the differences that led to the breakup.
-Both parties should as much as they could
+It is best advised not to let this stage pass without exploring the fundamental cause of the differences that led to the breakup.
+Both parties should do as much as they can to

-pour out their mind in the best understandable way.
+pour out their mind in the most understandable way.

-Don’t spare words in the name of I don’t want to hurt her feeling; it is better her feeling is bruised one time than having controversial issues over time.
+Don’t spare words in the name of I don’t want to hurt her; it is better that her feeling is bruised once than having controversial issues over time.

 Every ending is a new beginning, remember.
-Let freshness settle in your affair now that you have made your mind up to reconcile after a breakup.
+Now that you have made your mind up to reconcile after a breakup, let freshness settle in your affair.

 It is pertinent to note that when partners agree to give love another chance after a breakup, they must be ready to let the past go.

-Though the past may play some roles in shaping the future, what matters is that you should not let it out of the bag always or be making a consistent point on it if indeed you want to get together after a breakup and move on.
+Though the past may play some roles in shaping the future, what matters is that you should not let it out of the bag always or make a consistent point about it if indeed you want to get together after a breakup and move on.

-Stop making references to the blurry grievances you have suffered from your partner if truly you aim to move on.
-The memory will keep flashing truly but be bold enough to control it and see your partner as a changed person he or she has promised to be.
+Stop referencing the blurry grievances you have suffered from your partner if you truly aim to move on.
+The memory will keep flashing, but be bold enough to control it and see your partner as the changed person he or she has promised to be.

 Also Read: Signs The Relationship Is Over For Him